mikaelpatel/Cosa-MQTT/README.md

 Download and unzip the Cosa-MQTT library into your sketchbook libraries directory.
 Rename from Cosa-MQTT-master to MQTT.

-The the MQTT library and examples should be found in the Arduino IDE File>Sketchbook menu.
+The MQTT library and examples should be found in the Arduino IDE File>Sketchbook menu.
 Open the CosaMQTTclient example sketch.
 Select the Cosa core by selecting one of the Cosa boards in the Tools>Board menu.